Srbská Kamenice

 Srbská Kamenice (Windisch Kamnitz) is a municipality and village in Děčín District in the Ústí nad Labem Region of the Czech Republic.
 It has about 300 inhabitants.

+Etymology

+The village was named after the Kamenice River.
+The prefix Srbská ('Sorbian') refers to the original inhabitants of the village.

 Geography

 Srbská Kamenice is located about 10 km northeast of Děčín and 27 km northeast of Ústí nad Labem.
 It lies in the Elbe Sandstone Mountains.
 The northern part of the municipality lies in the Bohemian Switzerland National Park.
 The highest point is a contour line on the slopes of the Růžovský vrch hill at 498 m above sea level.
 The Kamenice River flows through the municipality.

 History

 The first written mention of Srbská Kamenice is from 1352.
 It was founded in the early 11th century by Sorbs, refugees from the Holy Roman Empire after a military campaign of Emperor Henry II.

 On 26 January 1972, Serbian flight attendant Vesna Vulović was the only person on board to survive the crash of JAT Flight 367 which exploded at an altitude of 10160 m over the village.